noisecode3/SlackwareStudioBuilds/README.md

 # Slackware Studio Builds
 Configuration scripts and builds for Slackware music productions

+# Kernels
+Im planing on having

+ - kernel 5.17 with PREEMPT_RT
+ - kernel 5.15 XanMod also with PREEMPT_RT
+ - kernel 5.17 tkg with normal PREEMPT

 # How
 Run post_install.sh after installing full slackware 15.